 seconds shall carry a value equal to the 16 least significant bits (LSBs) of the seconds portion of the UTC time value [14] of the targeted Bootstrap Reference Emission Time.

-fraction shall carry a 16-bit fractional seconds value of the UTC time value [14] of the targeted Bootstrap Reference Emission Time – allowing a resolution of approximately 15 microseconds.
+Fraction shall carry a 16-bit fractional seconds value of the UTC time value [14] of the targeted Bootstrap Reference Emission Time – allowing a resolution of approximately 15 microseconds (= 1/65536 second).

 The timestamp_min () field within the RTP header allows a Data Source or ALP encapsulation system to specify schedule constraints on delivery of packets.
 Methods for determining the timestamp values are outside the scope of this standard, but provision is made herein to enable respecting the constraints without requiring inspection of the contents of the packets coming from Data Sources and being transported to the ALP layer, as well as ALP packets being carried to the Scheduling system.